-Despite the social media promotion, we note the limited level of customer engagement with the Statement of Risks, Strengths and Weaknesses and draft Assurance Plan consultations.
-Both were published on our website and we kept the consultations open for a number of weeks.
-We also actively used social media to encourage a greater level of engagement with our customers and stakeholders on our Statement of Risks consultation.
-Rather than a reflection on the design of our consultations, we feel that the low response rates are a result of the technical content of the exercises.
-The low response rates also reflect the experience of all companies across the industry; not surprisingly customers have not shown a great deal of appetite for engaging in the methodology behind the risk assessments.
+Despite the social media promotion, we note the limited level of customer engagement with the Statement of Risks, Strengths and Weaknesses consultation.
+It was published on our website and we kept the consultation open for a number of weeks.
+We also actively used social media to encourage a greater level of engagement with our customers and stakeholders.
+Rather than a reflection on the design of our Statement of Risks consultation, we feel that the low response rate is a result of the technical content of the exercise itself.
+The low response rate also reflects the experience of all companies across the industry; not surprisingly customers have not shown a great deal of appetite for engaging in the methodology behind the risk assessments.
+However, to help increase awareness of assurance activities identified within the draft Assurance Plan, we will continue to use social media, including promotion on Twitter and LinkedIn, in order to encourage awareness in the process.

-In addition to these consultation documents, we also engaged with the BWCP on the data behind our reported performance.
 We provided details of our 2018/19 performance to the BWCP on 13 June 2019.
-A further meeting of the BWCP was convened on 27 November 2019 to review our 2019/20 mid-year performance, our assurance framework and progress against actions raised from year end reporting, as well as comparative information on performance that was available from 2018/19 performance.
-Progress on delivery of our assurance plan and external assurance activities will be reviewed by the BWCP in the summer of 2020, when 2019/20 year-end performance data will be presented.
+A further meeting of the BWCP was convened on 27 November 2019 to review our 2019/20 midyear performance, our assurance framework and progress against actions raised from year end reporting.
+Progress on delivery of our assurance plan will be reviewed by the

+BWCP in the summer of 2020, when 2019/20 year-end performance data will be presented.

-None of our data items' risk assessments have changed since our Statement of Risk exercise, other than for the Glastonbury Street resilience performance commitment which has reduced to a medium risk.
-This risk for this item changed because the final ODI design means there is a lower reporting risk as no scheme delivery is required during 2020/21.
+None of our data items' risk assessments have changed since our Statement of Risk exercise (other than for the Glastonbury Street PC which has reduced to a medium risk - as the new ODI design now means there is no high risk to customers).